JavaMoney/jsr354-ri/moneta-core/src/main/asciidoc/userguide.md

 public static CurrencyUnit removeCurrencyUnit(Locale locale);
 ```

 The API is straightforward so far.
-For most cases the +BuildableCurrencyUnit+ class can be used to create additional
+For most cases the `BuildableCurrencyUnit` class can be used to create additional
 currency instances that then can be registered using the static methods:

 #### Registering Additional Currency Units

-For adding additional CurrencyUnit instances to the +MonetaryCurrencies+ singleton, you must implement an instance
+For adding additional CurrencyUnit instances to the `MonetaryCurrencies` singleton, you must implement an instance
-of +CurrencyProviderSpi+.
-Following a minimal example, hereby also using the +BuildableCurrencyUnit+ class, that
+of `CurrencyProviderSpi`.
+Following a minimal example, hereby also using the `BuildableCurrencyUnit` class, that
 also provides currencies for Bitcoin:

 _Implementing a Bitcoin currency provider_